Tips Tricks

 How to Make Arrangements for a Funeral

 Planning a funeral is tedious and stressful.
-While no one looks forward to making funeral arrangements, it’s an unfortunate part of life.
+While no one looks forward to making funeral arrangements, it’s an unfortunate component of life.

 However, planning the memorial service doesn’t have to be nerve-racking.
 The key is to handle one task at a time, and solicit help from family and friends.